philzook58/philzook58.github.io/_posts/2019-12-29-more-stupid-z3py-tricks-simple-proofs.markdown

 prove(Min(x,y) <= y)
 ```

-Proving the[ Babylonian method](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots#Babylonian_method) for calculating square roots is getting close to the right answer.
+Proving the[Babylonian method](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots#Babylonian_method) for calculating square roots is getting close to the right answer.
 I like the to think of the Babylonian method very roughly this way: If your current guess is low for the square root x/guess is high.
 If your guess is high, x/guess is low.
 So if you take the average of the two, it seems plausible you're closer to the real answer.
 We can also see that if you are precisely at the square root, (x/res + x)/2 stays the same.
 Part of the the trick here is that z3 can understand square roots directly as a specification.
 Also note because of python overloading, `babylonian` with work on regular numbers and symbolic z3 numbers.
 We can also prove that babylon_iter is a contractive, which is interesting in it's own right.

 ```
 def babylonian(x):